CDCgov/MaRS/docs/index.md

 3. Obtain an ice bucket for your thawed cartridge, freshly made reagents, and sample.

 4. Check pH of the stock 1.0N NaOH and the resulting 0.2N NaOH dilution using pH reader. **NOTE:** CO2 in the room will acidify NaOH over time.
-It is absolutely **critical** that the NaOH has a minimum pH \&gt;12.5.
+It is absolutely **critical** that the NaOH has a minimum pH of 12.5.

 5. Prepare a fresh dilution of 0.2 N NaOH. **NOTE: this is a critical step; NaOH must be prepared fresh every time.**

-6. Using a 1000ul pipette, measure out 800uL of laboratory-grade water.
+6. Using a 1000 ul pipette, measure out 800uL of laboratory-grade water.

 7. In a separate microcentrifuge tube, measure 200uL of stock 1.0N NaOH.

 8. Combine the two volumes and then invert several times to mix. **NOTE:** This results in a 1mL of 0.2N NaOH solution; the resulting solution cannot be stored and must be used within 6 hours. **NOTE:** The final concentration of NaOH cannot exceed 0.001 (1mM). _Higher NaOH concentrations will inhibit library hybridization to the flow cell and result in very low cluster density._

-9. If you have not already done so, prepare a 200mM stock of Tris-HCl pH7.0 by combining 800 μl of Laboratory-grade water and 200 μl of Tris-HCl 1M.
+9. If you have not already done so, prepare a 200mM stock of Tris-HCl pH7.0 by combining 800 uL of Laboratory-grade water and 200 uL of Tris-HCl 1M.

 **Denature DNA**

-1. Combine the 4nM pooled library (5 μl) and 0.2N NaOH (5 μl) in a microcentrifuge tube:
+1. Combine the 4nM pooled library (5 uL) and 0.2N NaOH (5 uL) in a microcentrifuge tube:

 2. Set aside the remaining dilution of 0.2 N NaOH to prepare a PhiX control within the next 12 hours.